apache/flink/docs/setup/building.md

 under the License.
 -->

 In order to build Flink, you need the source code.
 Either download the source of a release or clone the git repository.
 In addition to that, you need Maven 3 and a JDK (Java Development Kit).
-Note that you can not build Flink with Oracle JDK 6 due to a unresolved bug in the Oracle Java compiler.
-It works well with OpenJDK 6 and all Java 7 and 8 compilers.
+Flink requires at least Java 7 to build.
+We recommend using Java 8.

 To clone from git, enter: